prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

         expected 0; got 1
     With output:
-        FATAL ERROR: The following problems were encountered when validating this CalculationSet: calculations.0: Exactly one option of "exression" or "callable" must be specified ...
+        FATAL ERROR: The following problems were encountered when validating this CalculationSet: calculations.0: Exactly one option of "expression" or "callable" must be specified ...
     From:
         rex calculationset-validate ./test/calculationsets/bad-options-given-expression-and-callable.json